platformio/platformio-docs/en/stable/_sources/projectconf/section_env_upload.rst.txt

 This option can also be set by global environment variable :envvar:`PLATFORMIO_UPLOAD_PORT`.

-Please note that you can use Unix shell-style wildcards:
+Please note that you can use patterns:

 .. list-table::
     :header-rows:  1